The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing: The Fugue algorithm

 A replica will not create a new node where it already has a same-side sibling, i.e., it will try to keep the tree binary.
 However, multiple replicas may concurrently insert nodes at the same position, creating same-side siblings like \texttt{a} and \texttt{b} in \Cref{fig:binary_tree}.

-\paragraph*{\textbf{Delete}} To implement $\msf{delete}(i)$, a replica looks up the node at index $i$ in the current list state, then causally broadcasts a message containing that element's ID.
-All replicas then replace that node's value with a special value $\bot$, flagging it as deleted (i.e., making it a \emph{tombstone}).
-Nodes with this value are skipped when computing the external list state (e.g., for the purpose of computing indices of list elements); however, their non-deleted descendants are still traversed normally, and a deleted node may still be used as a parent of a new node.
+\paragraph*{\textbf{Delete}} To implement $\msf{delete}(i)$, a replica looks up the node at index $i$ in the current list state, then causally broadcasts a message containing that element's ID (lines 40--41).
+All replicas then replace that node's value with a special value $\bot$ (line 44), flagging it as deleted (i.e., making it a \emph{tombstone}).
+Nodes with this value are skipped when computing the externally visible list order and indexes (line 18); however, their non-deleted descendants are still traversed normally, and a deleted node may still be used as a parent of a new node.

 We cannot remove a deleted element's node entirely: it may be an ancestor to non-deleted nodes, including nodes inserted concurrently.
 In \Cref{sec:impl} we discuss ways of mitigating memory usage from tombstones.